glatiuden/Kafka-Demo/README.md

 ```

 ### Consumer
 Now, we will be entering the consumer console.
-For demonstration purpose, please open a separate command prompt/terminal forr the following instructions this while maintaining the producer console as connected.
+For demonstration purpose, please open a separate command prompt/terminal for the following instructions this while maintaining the producer console as connected.

 Please refer to [Pub/Sub](#Pub/Sub) to connect to Kafka's container bash.